Frequently Asked Questions

 I’d prefer not to vaccinate my pet.
 Will you cover them anyway?

 Yes, we’ll happily cover your special pet, even if they’re not vaccinated.
-But if they catch any diseases that could have been prevented by vaccination, we unfortunately cannot cover the cost of their treatment for those diseases.
+But if they catch any diseases that could’ve been prevented by vaccination, we unfortunately can’t cover the cost of their treatment for those diseases.
 You can find the details in the relevant Policy Booklet.

 How old does my pet have to be?

-Can we keep our insurance when my pet gets older?
+Can I keep my insurance when my pet gets older?

 Absolutely!
-Once your pet is insured with us, we offer lifetime cover, without any need for time-consuming and intrusive medical exams, as long there are no gaps in cover.
+Once your pet is insured with us, we offer lifetime cover subject to the terms and conditions of your renewal policy, and as long there are no breaks in your cover.

 When will my policy start?